 Aire-la-ville begins celebrations at 19:00 until midnight.
 Bonfire, fireworks and music.

-Avully hosts a torchlight parade beginning at 19:00, fireworks by 22:00 and dancing.
+Avully hosts a torchlight parade beginning at 19:00, fireworks by 22:00 and dancing on the 31st.

 Avusy will be serving the traditional soup beginning at 18:30, a torchlight parade, bonfire and fireworks also in the menu.